Crooked Lake (Saskatchewan): Cedar Cove

 Cedar Cove is found along the eastern side of the lake with beach access for swimming and boating.
 There are 80 full-service campsites with washroom facilities, including showers, and a convenience store.
 There is also a large boat storage yard and provisions for docks and boat lifts.

 Coyote Gulch Campgrounds

 Coyote Gulch is a seasonal campground located along the north-eastern side of Crooked Lake.
 The park has 56 full service RV trailer sites, a boat dock, playground, fire pits, showers, bathrooms, and laundry facilities.

 Sunset Beach

 Located at the eastern end of the lake is Sunset Beach.
-It encompasses 22 campsites, a full service convenience store, and a small arcade.
+Run by the Criddle family since 1920, it encompasses 22 campsites, a full service convenience store, and a small arcade.
 There is also a beach and swim area which contains a playground, a boat launch, and beach volleyball courts.
 Every Sunday from June to September, local farmers bring fresh vegetables, fruit, meat, and baked goods to sell at the flea market.